LizMM/Coursera---Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 # Generated fields
 SubjectID (integer) - ID of subject performing the activity.
 Ranges from 1-30 (integer)

 Activity (factor)- Activity the subject is performing.
-6 possible value: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+6 possible values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 # Measurement variables
 Each variable is the mean value of all measurements recorded for that variable for each subject and activity.
 The values are bounded between -1 and 1.